iancmyers/active-user/README.md

 # Active User

-The `active-user` modules allows you to quickly track daily, weekly, and monthly active users in Redis.
+The `active-user` module allows you to quickly track daily, weekly, and monthly active users in Redis.

 ## Installing and Getting Started